Finbuckle/Finbuckle.MultiTenant/docs/Strategies.md

 ```

 ## Host Strategy
 Uses request's host value to determine the tenant.
 By default the first host segment is used.
-For example, a request to "https://contoso.example.com/abc123" would use "contoso" as the identifier when retrieving the `TenantContext`.
+For example, a request to "https://contoso.example.com/abc123" would use "contoso" as the identifier when retrieving the `TenantInfo`.
 This strategy is included in `Finbuckle.MultiTenant.AspNetCore`.
 This strategy can be difficult to use in a development environment.
 Make sure the development system is configured properly to allow subdomains on `localhost`.

 The host strategy uses a template string which defines how the strategy will find the tenant identifier.
 The pattern specifies the location for the tenant identifer using "\_\_tenant\_\_" and can contain other valid domain characters.
 It can also use '?' and '\*' characters to represent one or "zero or more" segments.
 For example:
   - `__tenant__.*` is the default if no pattern is provided and selects the first domain segment for the tenant identifier.